-I’m a technology writer and editor.
-Currently, I’m finishing up a fellowship at the Tow Center for Digital Journalism at Columbia Journalism School, I write a column at TechRepublic, maintain “E Pluribus Unum,” a blog focused on open government and technology, and a contribute to TechPresident, among other fine publications.
-In the fall of 2013, I was a fellow at the Networked Transparency Policy Project in the Ash Center for Democratic Governance and Innovation at the Kennedy School of Government at Harvard University.
-From April 2010 to May 2013, I was the Washington Correspondent at O’Reilly Media, where I wrote about the intersection of government, technology and society.
+Alexander B. Howard is a writer and editor based in Washington, DC.
+Currently, he is a columnist at TechRepublic, founder of “E Pluribus Unum,” a blog focused on open government and technology, and a contributor to TechPresident, among other fine publications.
+Previously, he was a fellow at the Tow Center for Digital Journalism at Columbia Journalism School and a fellow at the Networked Transparency Policy Project in the Ash Center for Democratic Governance and Innovation at the Kennedy School of Government at Harvard University.
+From April 2010 to May 2013, he was the Washington Correspondent for Radar at O’Reilly Media.

-Along with my correspondence for the O’Reilly Radar, I have contributed to the National Journal, Forbes, Slate, the Huffington Post, Govfresh, ReadWriteWeb, Mashable, CBS News’ What’s Trending, Govloop, Governing People, the Association for Computer Manufacturing and the Atlantic, amongst others.
-I have appeared multiple times as an on-air analyst for Al Jazeera English and a guest on the Kojo Nnamdi show.
+Howard has also contributed to the National Journal, The Daily Beast, NextGov, Forbes, Buzzfeed, Slate, The Atlantic, Huffington Post, Govfresh, ReadWriteWeb, Mashable, TechPresident, CBS News’ What’s Trending, Govloop, Governing People, and the Association for Computer Manufacturing, amongst others.

 Howard has been a keynote speaker, moderator and panelist at numerous conferences in Washington and beyond, including the Web 2.0 Summit and Expo, Gov 2.0 Summit and Expo, Social Media Week, DC Week, SXSWi, Strata, GOSCON, AMP Summit, Tech@State, CAR/IRE, the State of the Net and the Open Government Partnership’s annual conference in Brasilia.